 Patients come to Spaulding’s hospitals from all over Massachusetts, New England, across the United States, and the world.
-The flagship hospital, Spaulding Rehabilitation Hospital Boston, is ranked number five in the country by U.S. News and World Report and number one in New England.
+The flagship hospital, Spaulding Rehabilitation Hospital Boston, is ranked number four in the country by U.S. News and World Report and number one in New England.
 As a center of treatment excellence and a leading physical medicine and rehabilitation research institution, Spaulding Boston has been the source of significant treatment innovations with direct and dramatic implications for people with paralysis and other serious disabilities.

 The Spaulding Network is at the forefront of innovative treatment for major disabling conditions, including spinal cord injury (SCI), traumatic brain injury (TBI), other traumatic injuries, stroke, and neuromuscular disorders such as multiple sclerosis, cerebral palsy, and Parkinson’s disease.
 At Spaulding, the treatment goals go far beyond immediate rehabilitation to address long-term health and function, as well as giving patients encouragement and hope as they return to their lives in the community.